Wenlab/BASS/README.md

 Before running any of the code, bass.pyx has to be compiled using:

-python3 setup_bass.py build_ext --inplace
+python3 BASS/setup_bass.py build_ext --inplace

-To run a test case, use:

-python3 main_synthetic_data.py 7 50 5 10000 0.0 0.0 0.15 4 0.0 1 &

 bass.pyx contains the implementation of the motif discovery algorithm, the specification of the mixture model and miscellaneous functions used for the analysis in the paper.

-main_synthetic_dataset.py is a sample application of the algorithm.
-This code generates a synthetic dictionary of motifs, a dataset from that dictionary and applies the motif discovery algorithm on the dataset.
-The output files contain the true dictionary and the one learned by the algorithm along with the probabilities of each motif.

 ### Important:
 For each new application, a `soft’ clustering model has to be specified.
-In the code, this is implemented in the GMM_synthetic class in bass.pyx.
-This class has to be appropriately modified or alternatively a new class should be defined which contains the two functions defined for this class – “_compute_likelihood” and “_generate_sample_from_state”.

-If instead you have the data as a sequence of cluster labels, i.e., `hard' clustered data, then convert it into a sequence of probability vectors, where each probability vector is a unit vector.
+If instead you have the data as a sequence of cluster labels, i.e., `hard' clustered data, then convert it into a sequence of probability vectors, and define a gmm model with means as the centers of the clusters and the circular standard deviation of 1.0